Staff Research Interests

 My principal areas of practical research are in poetry and poetic translation, poetic sound-montage and the short story.
 I have been interested in the connections between medieval dream narratives and the jump-cut and dramatic effects of some modernist poetry - my current new work 'After Awater' takes its lead from the long 1934 poem 'Awater' by Dutch poet Martinus Nijhoff.
 I am also currently completing translations of some of the 1930s poems of Henri Michaux.

-My research interests focus in particular on marginal, topical and ephemeral cultural texts, and have resulted in a number of studies of seventeenth century religious writings, especially those from the radical sects, and with a particular focus on gender.
-I am also interested in middlebrow and material culture of the late nineteenth to mid twentieth century, an interest which I am pursuing through a Wellcome Trust funded project on 'Twin Beds: From Healthy Homes to Healthy Marriages 1870-1970.'
-I would be interested in supervising projects that related broadly to these areas.
+My research interests focus in particular on marginal, topical and ephemeral cultural texts, and have resulted in a number of studies of seventeenth century religious writings, especially those from the radical sects, and with a particular focus on early Quakerism.
+I am also interested in middlebrow and material culture of the late nineteenth to mid twentieth century, an interest which I have pursued through a Wellcome Trust funded project on the cultural history of twin beds, resulting in a monograph published by Bloomsbury in 2019.
+I would be interested in supervising projects that relate broadly to these areas.

 I specialise in post-1948 literature of the Arab world (including North Africa) within postcolonial studies.
 To date I've focused on configurations of national and transnational community, with an emphasis on gender and sexuality.
 I work with material in English, French and in translation from Arabic.

 I teach and research fifteenth- and sixteenth-century writing in English.
-While my research interests are varied, I mainly work on: the cultural politics of early-modern translation: embodiment; emotions; mythology; surface studies (see surfacestudies.org).
-My current book-length projects are Travel, Translation and Tudor Sensibilities: Thomas Churchyard's Passionate History and Shakespearean Surfaces: Reading, Writing and Performing Superficiality in Sixteenth-Century England.
+While my research interests are varied, I mainly work on: the cultural politics of Tudor and Stuart translation: embodiment; emotions; Ovidian mythology; premodern gothic; surface studies.
+My current book-length projects are Shakespeare on the Surface (Routledge under contract) and Travel, Translation and Tudor Sensibilities: Thomas Churchyard's Passionate Histories (Leverhulme funded).

 My main research interests are in the relations between the literature, science and medicine of the Romantic period, 1780-1820.
 My first book, Shelley and Vitality (Palgrave Macmillan, 2005), explored the medical and scientific contexts which inform Shelley's concept of vitality in his major poetry.
 In 2010 I published Romanticism: An Introduction (Continuum). in 2013 I published Creating Romanticism: Case Studies in the Literature, Science, and Medicine of the 1790s (Palgrave Macmillan, 2013).
 With Tim Fulford, I co-edited the Collected Letters of Sir Humphry Davy, to be published in four volumes by OUP in 2019.